GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 - The solution shall enable systems engineers to detect missing requirements
 - The solution shall enable systems engineers to detect conflicting requirements
 - The solution shall enable systems engineers to verify that the design meets the requirements
-- The solution shall enable systems engineers to....
+- The solution shall enable systems engineers to trace requirements
--
+- The solution shall enable systems enginners to ...

 ## Measures of performance

 ## Datasets